 ”It’s something that’s prevalent in many if not most clubs.
 So that is the actual situation.

 ”Should clubs be more introspective?
 Yes I think they should attempt to be, most certainly.

-”Having chaired a club, I know it’s quite difficult, there is a strong temptation to do everything to get a winning situation, a winning team and that includes supporting your colleagues almost right or wrong.
+”Having chaired a club, I know it’s quite difficult, there is a strong temptation to do everything to get a winning situation, a winning team and that includes supporting your colleagues almost

 ”So it’s a cultural thing but I think it does need looking at.”

 Lord Ouseley, chairman of the anti-racism campaign Kick it Out, said football clubs need to take tougher action against players who misbehave.